-There are dozens of stock market games out in the market today, so it can be hard to find the best one for what you need.
-An individual looking to practice buying and selling before risking their own money will need a completely different kind of stock game than a teacher using it as part of a personal finance class.
+There are dozens of stock market games out in the market today so it can be hard to find the best one for what you need.
+Individual should practice buying and selling stocks before risking their own money.
+There are several stock games you can than a teacher using it as part of a personal finance class.

-That’s why we did the legwork – we love stock games, and we try out new ones every month to find the best one for each type of trader.
+That’s why we did the legwork.
+We love stock games.
+We try out new ones every month to find the best one for each type of trader.

 There are some features that a great stock game absolutely must have to be worth using:

-- Real-time prices, so I know my contest rankings are legitimate
+- Real-time prices allowed me to know that my contest rankings were legitimate.

-- Excellent support team that can answer both my general and technical questions
+- Excellent support team.
+Answered both my general and technical questions.

-We test out dozens of stock games every month – so we are also looking for which games tend to roll out new features and updates quicker and stay ahead of the curve.
+We tested dozens of free stock games every month.
+We are also looking to find games that rolled out new features and updates quicker.

 See All Reviews

-The biggest users of stock games are schools, usually in personal finance and economics classes.
-If you are a teacher trying to decide what will be the best stock game for your classroom, you will probably add in a few more criteria.
-When we make our reviews, we also look at:
+The biggest users of stock games are schools.
+They are heavily used in personal finance and economics classes.
+Trying to decide what would be the best stock game for your classroom?
+You will probably need a few more criteria.
+When we make our reviews, we also look for:

-- How easy is it to get a class stock game up and running?
+- How easy is it to get a stock game up and running for a class?

 - Can teacher see reports detailing student progress?

-- How much educational content is available, and is it catered to a younger audience?
+- How much educational content is available?
+Does the game cater to a younger audience?

-- Do they offer webinars, lesson plans, or other school-specific resources?
+- Does the game offer webinars, lesson plans, or other school-specific resources?